danish2694/API-Based-Movie-Filtering/README.md

 I wanted to sort some unwatched movies according to their genre into different folders, but it was boring and tiredsome (around 90 - 100 movies) and I didn't knew overview of every movie.
 So, instead of searching genre of every movie on internet and then sorting them, I tried to automate this task using TMDB's API.

 To register for an API key, click the [API Link](https://www.themoviedb.org/documentation/api) from within your account settings page.
-You can also view the screenshots below for help:

 1. Click on your avatar or initials in the main navigation